vnaslund-19/jwt-security-validator/README.md

 Requires Python 3.10+.
 This installs the `jwtcheck` command and its runtime dependencies (PyJWT, jsonschema, requests).

+If you are working on the tool itself, running the demo apps, or running the tests, see [DEV.md](DEV.md) for the development setup.

 ## Configure jwtcheck for your app

 A config is a JSON file that describes your app so the tool can log in, send a